tsjoberg/frontend-nanodegree-mobile-portfolio/README.md

 3. Used faster dom methods (document.getElementById, document.getElementsByClassName) and cached dom references for re-use in the loop.
 4. Modified pizza slider logic to use percentages instead of calculating size for each loop iteration.
 5. Used browser width and height to generate # of pizzas instead of hardcoding 200 pizzas.

+### Running the site:

+1. Please open index.html to view the mobile portfolio!
+2. Click on "Cam's Pizzeria" to see the awesome pizza selections!